The Physician’s Guide for Distinguishing Bipolar Disorder and ADHD

 - Several depressive and manic symptoms of bipolar disorder and ADHD symptoms resemble each other in both children and adults.

 - ADHD is far more common than bipolar disorder.
-(Up to 11 percent of all children in the U.S. have symptoms of ADHD; roughly 60 percent of those children grow up to become adults with ADHD.
-Bipolar disorder, in contrast, impacts just 2.6 percent of the population.)
-As such, physicians are more likely to recognize and screen for ADHD.
+(About 9% of all children in the U.S. have symptoms of ADHD3; many of those children grow up to become adults with ADHD.
+Bipolar disorder, in contrast, impacts just 2.4 percent of the population.4) As such, physicians are more likely to recognize and screen for ADHD.

 - Once considered an adult condition, bipolar disorder does begin in childhood but its symptoms are difficult to diagnose because they so closely mimic other childhood-onset conditions like ADHD and because they are often dismissed as signs of puberty.

 Whatever the reasons, undiagnosed and/or untreated bipolar disorder can have deadly consequences.
 One in five people with the condition will commit suicide.
-Studies show that at least one in three1, or even one in two2 will attempt it — that is 15 times greater than the suicide rate in the general population.
+Studies show that at least one in three5, or even one in two6 will attempt it — that is 15 times greater than the suicide rate in the general population.
 Suicide occurs often during manic phases, when patients are more impulsive and fearful of falling into another depressive cycle.
 People with bipolar disorder have a reduced life expectancy of about 10 years.
 Among undiagnosed and untreated bipolar patients, the rates of suicide — as well as alcohol and drug abuse, unprotected sex, and other risky behaviors — is substantially higher.